-- To celebrate each child as an individual - To have a happy school with a friendly, family atmosphere - To provide a secure and nurturing environment where children learn tolerance, consideration and respect for others - To help every child fulfill their potential through dedicated and inspirational teaching - To educate the whole child by offering a wide variety of academic, sporting and extracurricular activities - 1.1 This policy applies to all students, including those in the Early Years. - 1.2 This policy forms part of the curriculum. - 1.3 We see the curriculum as, 'The total learning experience for our students, which includes not only the taught lessons but also the routines, behaviours, events, activities and other opportunities that our students experience on a daily, weekly and yearly basis in order to ensure that all of them make the best progress possible and attain high standards'. - 1.4 A well-structured and coherent curriculum is a fundamental element of the tripartite education that underpins all successful schools and includes Teaching, Learning and Assessment (see model below) and is underpinned by Wellbeing.
+- Create a dynamic learning environment in which all children discover their individual pathway to academic success (Academic teaching and learning) - Equip young people with the confidence, humility and resilience to thrive in everything they do (character education) - Empower young people to be creative, inspired and to inspire (mindset local and global) - Nurture strong relationships within an inclusive, empathetic community (culture). - 1.1 This policy applies to all students, including those in the Early Years. - 1.2 This policy forms part of the curriculum. - 1.3 We see the curriculum as, 'The total learning experience for our students, which includes not only the taught lessons but also the routines, behaviours, events, activities and other opportunities that our students experience on a daily, weekly and yearly basis in order to ensure that all of them make the best progress possible and attain high standards'. - 1.4 A well-structured and coherent curriculum is a fundamental element of the tripartite education that underpins all successful schools and includes Teaching, Learning and Assessment (see model below) and is underpinned by Wellbeing.